-Office hours are Monday through Friday, 8 a.m. to 5 p.m.
+Office hours are Monday through Friday, 8 a.m. to 5 p.m. (excluding state holidays).

 Website: sos.ca.gov

 If the partnership is being terminated or cancelled to convert to another type of business entity, be sure to file the appropriate forms with the California SOS.